International Education in Kuwait City

 The school week in Kuwait runs from Sunday until Thursday, starting at around 7.00am and finishing at around 2.00pm (or 3.00pm for older students).
 Due to the intense summer heat in the city, schools get a longer summer break of around 10 weeks and shorter breaks at other times of the year.
 As for getting around, school bus services are a common feature of the vast majority of international schools.

-Below, we have compiled our top 10 international schools in Kuwait City.
+Below, we have compiled the top 10 international schools in Kuwait City according to our users.
 However, there are another 36 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Kuwait City based on your requirements.